Bobby Fischer: Sudden obscurity

 After the 1972 World Chess Championship, Fischer did not play a competitive game in public for nearly 20 years.
 In 1977 he published three games he played against the MIT Greenblatt computer program Mac Hack, winning them all.

 He moved to the Los Angeles area and associated with the Worldwide Church of God for a time, though he was not a registered member.
-On May 26, 1981, while walking in Pasadena, Fischer was arrested by a police patrolman, because he resembled a man who had just committed a robbery in the area.
+On May 26, 1981, while walking in Pasadena, Fischer was arrested by a police patrolman because he resembled a man who had just committed a robbery in the area.
 Fischer, who alleged that he was slightly injured during the arrest, said that he was held for two days, subjected to assault and various types of mistreatment, and released on $1,000 bail.
 Fischer published a 14-page pamphlet detailing his allegations of police misconduct, saying that his arrest had been "a frame up and set up".

 In 1981, Fischer stayed at the home of grandmaster Peter Biyiasas in San Francisco, where, over a period of four months, he defeated Biyiasas seventeen times in a series of speed games.
 In an interview with Sports Illustrated reporter William Nack, Biyiasas assessed Fischer's play:

 He was too good.
 There was no use in playing him.
 It wasn't interesting.
 I was getting beaten, and it wasn't clear to me why.
 It wasn't like I made this mistake or that mistake.
 It was like I was being gradually outplayed, from the start.
 He wasn't taking any time to think.
 The most depressing thing about it is that I wasn't even getting out of the middle game to an endgame.
 I don't ever remember an endgame.
 He honestly believes there is no one for him to play, no one worthy of him.
 I played him, and I can attest to that.

 In 1988–1990, Fischer had a relationship with German chess player Petra Stadler, who had been put in touch with Fischer by Spassky.
 When Stadler later published a book about the affair, Spassky apologized to Fischer.

 1992 Spassky rematch

 Fischer emerged after twenty years of isolation to play Spassky (then tied for 96th–102nd on the FIDE rating list) in a "Revenge Match of the 20th century" in 1992.
-This match took place in Sveti Stefan and Belgrade, Yugoslavia, in spite of a United Nations embargo that included sanctions on commercial activities.
+This match took place in Sveti Stefan and Belgrade, Yugoslavia, despite a United Nations embargo that included sanctions on commercial activities.
 Fischer demanded that the organizers bill the match as "The World Chess Championship", although Garry Kasparov was the recognized FIDE World Champion.
 Fischer insisted he was still the true World Champion, and that for all the games in the FIDE-sanctioned World Championship matches, involving Karpov, Korchnoi, and Kasparov, the outcomes had been prearranged.
 The purse for the rematch was US$5 million, with $3.35 million of the purse going to the winner.
 This was, and still is, the largest purse for a match in chess history.